ChanthMiao/ghc-wiki-mirror/status/slpj-tickets.md

 - #2823: another arity expansion bug (related to dictionaries)
 - #2440: bad code with type families; I believe this is also arity-related
 - #1547: profiling and arity
 - #5587, #7364: eta-expansion can imcrease termination.
-These tickets are closed because we don't know how to fix them properly, not becuase they are really fixed.
+These tickets are closed because we don't know how to fix them properly, not because they are really fixed.

 ### Inlining